Employee share option agreement: performance based

 This document is drawn under basic contract law.
 There is no statutory law of which it needs to take account.
 That enables you to make the exact agreement you want.

 The government also permits an Enterprise Management Incentive scheme, which provides that small share options, to a maximum value at the time of grant, may be made to a qualifying employee by a qualifying employer.
 There is no charge to tax at or after exercise but capital gains tax still applies on ultimate disposal.
 There are restrictions and conditions.
-We sell a pack of documents to enable a company to set up such a scheme.

 HMRC also publishes guidance on this subject.